Want to learn more about Swiss Cheese Plant Trivia

 The Monstera deliciosa (meaning 'delicious monster') is often called Swiss Cheese plant (like the Monstera adansonii) which can be a bit confusing but it's actually an accepted common name for both of them.
-The 'deliciosa' part comes from the fact that they can bear sweet fruit, although this fruit is toxic when unripened.
+The 'deliciosa' part comes from the fact that they can bear sweet fruit, although most kept as houseplants rarely have the chance.

-These holes in the leaves form through a process called 'fenestration'.
+The identifiable holes in the leaves form through a process called 'fenestration'.
 The older the plant, the more holes it is likely to have.
-There are a few different theories as to why these holes develop, and although more research is needed, it is thought that it may be to help light reach the lower leaves as the monstera vines itself around trees in its native tropical environment.
+There are a few different theories as to why these develop, and although more research is needed, it is thought that it may be to help light reach the lower leaves as the monstera vines around trees in its native tropical environment.

-Monsteras are fast-growing, and it's possible to replicate this vining if you provide it with a stake or trellis that it can cling to.
+Monsteras are fast-growing, and a stake or trellis that it can cling to otherwise you might end up with a toppling plant.
 Give it a few months and you'll have a beautiful plant display.

 In the wild, they can grow up to 65 feet (20 meters) tall!